Porte Sante Cemetery, Florence

 florence monumental cemetery

-Monument to the Mazzone siblings, Mario and Maria.
+One of the most beloved sculptures is the one on the grave of the Mazzone siblings, Mario and Maria.
 Mario, a fighter-pilot, died during World War II, with Maria following a year later, a few days before her wedding.
 Their mother designed the monument so they could remain together eternally; he in his uniform, she in her wedding dress.
+Most of the people think that they are a couple of lovers, but they are actually siblings.

 porte sante cemetery florence